Alabama Books: The Best Books Set in the Cotton State

 Book Summary

-For seven generations, dating back the early 1800s, members of the Howland family have been pillars of their Southern community.
+For seven generations, dating back to the early 1800s, members of the Howland family have been pillars of their Southern community.
 An extraordinary family lore has been passed down to Abigail Howland, but she doesn’t know the whole story.

 When shocking facts come to light about her late grandfather’s relationship with a Black woman named Margaret, the community is outraged and turns against Abigail.